HespanhaPublic/ComputationGraphs.jl/docs/README.md

         The first time seems to take much longer to run

     !! note
-        Changed workflow to trigger on tags matching 'docs*', for example `docs-v0.0.0`
+        Changed workflow to trigger on tags matching 'v*docs', for example `docs-v0.0.0+take1`

         To trigger the workflow from VS-Code: